The City of Boulder's traffic system is designed to be as efficient as possible while providing safe travel for all transportation options.

 - Drive the speed limit.
 Signals are timed to work best when traffic goes the speed limit.
 Driving faster will simply get you to the next signal too early, causing you to stop more often.

-- Stop behind stop bars at red lights.
-Many intersections have vehicle detectors (wire loops) embedded in the pavement, which tell the computer that you have stopped.
+- Stop behind stop lines at red lights.
+Many intersections have vehicle detectors behind the stop line that tell the computer that you have stopped.

 Tips for Bicyclists